-The rhododendron name encompasses a huge range of different plants, and there are now many cross breeds which accentuate particular features.
+There is a huge range of different plants in the rhododendron species, and there are now many cross breeds which accentuate particular features.
 They are native to a good many areas including North America, Russia, Asia, Australia and the Solomon Islands to name but a few, and they are generally considered to be Alpine native plants.
-Because of this wide range they are suited to many varied environments.
+Because of this wide range, they are suited to many varied environments.
 Rhododendron Nova Zembla is possibly the hardiest of all the hybrids available and has few things that are considered a must for successful growth.

-When choosing a position for your Nova Zembla be sure to take into account the plant’s desire for full sun as, although these will tolerate partial shade, they will give the best flower performance with plenty of sun and warmth.
-It is important that the soil is well drained as although they like to moist, they do not like to be left in standing water or boggy patches as this can cause various rots.
+When choosing a position for your Nova Zembla be sure to take into account the plant’s desire for full sun.
+Although these plants will tolerate partial shade, they will give the best flower performance with plenty of sun and warmth.
+It is important that the soil is well-drained, as although they like to moist, they do not like to be left in standing water or boggy patches as this can cause various rots.
 Winter winds can be unkind too, so it is worth finding a spot that will offer some shelter once the temperature drops and the breeze cools – although this is not always necessary, as the variety really is considerably hardier than your average rhododendron.

 When you have catered to the few needs of this particular hybrid then this fast growing plant will become a lovely compact mound of evergreen foliage that every year will explode with huge numbers of richly colored blooms, and it should continue doing this for around 40 years.
 Bees and butterflies will thank you for this bright and bold addition to your landscape whether the local climate is hot or cold.
-What a fabulous member of the rhododendron family, and we encourage you to browse other varieties like the Everred Rhododendron or the Lemon Ice Rhododendron.
+Nova Zembla is indeed a fabulous member of the rhododendron family, and we encourage you to browse other varieties like the Everred Rhododendron or the Lemon Ice Rhododendron.